Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 Click the “Price Graph” tab in the date selection screen to see monthly price fluctuations for your route.

-Why this feature is incredibly useful:
+Why this feature is genuinely useful:

 • Visually compare off-season and peak season prices